 How Do I Become an Electronics Repair Technician?

 Learn about the education and training options for electronics repair technicians.
 Explore the types of voluntary certification available to professionals in this field and get job outlook and salary info.
-Schools offering Appliance Repair degrees can also be found in these popular choices.

 Requirements for an Electronics Repair Technician Career